george-gowers/PurrfectMatch/README.md

-Rails app created by 4 full-stack developers graduated from the programming course at Le Wagon url of the project: https:/cat-purrfectmatch.herokuapp.com
+Rails app created by 4 full-stack developers graduates of the web development course at Le Wagon
+url of the project: https:/cat-purrfectmatch.herokuapp.com